joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 4. Company Building: The final step is to build the company infrastructure needed to support growth.
 This step involves developing operational processes, hiring the right people, and creating a scalable business model.

 The book emphasizes that startups need to focus on customer development before product development.
 By talking to potential customers and understanding their needs, startups can build products that meet the needs of the market.
-The book also emphasizes the importance of iteration and testing in the product development process.
-Startups need to be willing to make changes to their product based on feedback from customers.
+The book also emphasizes the importance of making changes to products based on customer feedback.

 ## “The Lean Startup” by Eric Ries